 The first-year seminar in mathematics provides an introduction to the rich and diverse nature of mathematics.
 Topics covered will vary from one semester to the next (depending on faculty expertise) but will typically span algebra and number theory, dynamical systems, probability and statistics, discrete mathematics, topology, geometry, logic, analysis and applied math.
 The course includes guest lectures from professors at Kenyon, a panel discussion with upper-class math majors and opportunities to learn about summer experiences and careers in mathematics.
 The course goals are threefold: 1) to provide an overview of modern mathematics, which, while not exhaustive, will expose students to some exciting open questions and research problems in mathematics; 2) to introduce students to some of the mathematical research being done at Kenyon and; 3) to answer whatever questions students might have during their first semester here, while exposing them to useful resources and opportunities that are helpful in launching a meaningful college experience.
 Open only to first-year students.
+This course does not count towards any requirement for the major.
 Prerequisite or corequisite: MATH 112 (or equivalent) and concurrently enrolled in another MATH, STAT or SCMP course or permission of instructor.
 Offered every fall semester.

 The first in a three-semester calculus sequence, this course covers the basic ideas of differential calculus.
 Differential calculus is concerned primarily with the fundamental problem of determining instantaneous rates of change.
 In this course we will study instantaneous rates of change from both a qualitative geometric and a quantitative analytic perspective.
 We will cover in detail the underlying theory, techniques and applications of the derivative.
 The problem of anti-differentiation, identifying quantities given their rates of change, also will be introduced.
 The course will conclude by relating the process of anti-differentiation to the problem of finding the area beneath curves, thus providing an intuitive link between differential calculus and integral calculus.
 Those who have had a year of high school calculus but do not have advanced placement credit for MATH 111 should take the calculus placement exam to determine whether they are ready for MATH 112.
 Students who have 0.5 units of credit for calculus may not receive credit for MATH 111.
+This counts toward the core course requirement for the major.
 Prerequisite: solid grounding in algebra, trigonometry and elementary functions.
 Offered every semester.

 In biological sciences, mathematical models are becoming increasingly important as tools for turning biological assumptions into quantitative predictions.
 In this course, students will learn how to fashion and use these tools to explore questions ranging across the biological sciences.
 We will survey a variety of dynamic modeling techniques, including both discrete and continuous approaches.
 Biological applications may include population dynamics, molecular evolution, ecosystem stability, epidemic spread, nerve impulses, sex allocation and cellular transport processes.
 The course is appropriate both for math majors interested in biological applications and for biology majors who want the mathematical tools necessary to address complex, contemporary questions.
 As science is becoming an increasingly collaborative effort, biology and math majors will be encouraged to work together on many aspects of the course.
 Coursework will include homework, problem-solving exercises and short computational projects.
 Final independent projects will require the development and extension of an existing biological model selected from the primary literature.
 This course will build on (but not be limited by) an introductory-level knowledge base in both math and biology.
 Interested biology and math majors lacking a prerequisite are encouraged to consult with the instructor.
+This counts toward the Computational/Modeling/Applied elective requirement for the major.
 Prerequisite: STAT 106 or MATH 111 or 112 (or any math or statistics AP credit of 4 or 5) and either BIOL 115 or 116.
 Offered every other year.

 This course builds on the concepts that arise in MATH 224.
 Topics will vary and will likely include some of the following: abstract vector spaces, inner product spaces, linear mappings and canonical forms, linear models, linear codes, the singular value decomposition and wavelets.
 Prerequisite: MATH 224.
 Offered every other year.

 Abstract algebra is the study of algebraic structures that describe common properties and patterns exhibited by seemingly disparate mathematical objects.
 The phrase "abstract algebra" refers to the fact that some of these structures are generalizations of the material from high school algebra relating to algebraic equations and their methods of solution.
 In Abstract Algebra I, we focus entirely on group theory.
 A group is an algebraic structure that allows one to describe symmetry in a rigorous way.
 The theory has many applications in physics and chemistry.
 Since mathematical objects exhibit pattern and symmetry as well, group theory is an essential tool for the mathematician.
 Furthermore, group theory is the starting point in defining many other more elaborate algebraic structures including rings, fields and vector spaces.
 In this course, we will cover the basics of groups, including the classification of finitely generated abelian groups, factor groups, the three isomorphism theorems and group actions.
 The course culminates in a study of Sylow theory.
 Throughout the semester there will be an emphasis on examples, many of them coming from calculus, linear algebra, discrete math and elementary number theory.
 There also will be a couple of projects illustrating how a formal algebraic structure can empower one to tackle seemingly difficult questions about concrete objects (e.g., the Rubik's cube or the card game SET).
 Finally, there will be a heavy emphasis on the reading and writing of mathematical proofs.
 Junior standing is recommended.
+This counts toward the Algebraic (Column A) elective requirement for the major.
 Prerequisite: MATH 222 or permission of instructor.
 Offered every other fall.

 A study of software design project that requires planning, analysis, design, implementation, testing and maintenance.
 Different methods of planning, definition, requirements analysis and cost estimation are considered.
 A central component of the course is a semester long team project which engages a team of three to five students in the analysis, design, implementation and documentation of a significant applied project.
 The goal of this team project is for the students to engage with the material as they work to solve a real-world problem.
 These projects are real needs of organizations in the surrounding community (including Gambier, Knox county and, at times, beyond).
 Prerequisite: MATH 138, SCMP 118, 218 or 318.